Updated November 18, 2023

 Suppose we want to calculate the amount of Capital Anand employs in his business.
 We can get the required information in the balance sheet for calculating the capital.
 The balance sheet of Anand Group Private Limited states that it has Total Assets of $40,000,000 and Current Liabilities of $15,000,000.

 - Capital Employed = Total Assets- Current Liability

 i.e. Capital employed by Anand in his business is $25,000,000.

 Capital Employed Calculation using 2nd Formula

-A capital Employed calculation in the second method, we need to calculate Non-Current assets and Current Liabilities and Current assets.
-The amount of Non- current assets and current assets are available in the Assets side of the balance sheet and current liabilities on the Liabilities side of the Balance Sheet.
+A capital Employed calculation In the second method, we need to calculate Non-Current assets and Current Liabilities and Current assets.
+The amount of non-current assets and current assets are available on the Assets side of the balance sheet, and current liabilities are on the Liabilities side of the Balance Sheet.

 Let’s Suppose, after calculating the numbers from the balance sheet, we get: